-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region.
-However, the signal decreased at Bala and remained level at Llanasa (Nr Prestatyn). - No indicators were triggered during the last reporting period. - There were no sampling issues in the last reporting period.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal increased across the region.
+However, the signal decreased at Llanasa (Nr Prestatyn). - The Rapid Increase indicator was triggered at Bala and Queensferry during the last reporting period.
+Also, the Increasing Signal Level indicator was triggered at Five Fords (Wrexham). - There were no sampling issues during the last reporting period.